« back to list

 - Administrative Withdrawal, Suspension, Restriction, or Prohibition – The withdrawal of a student from RISD, suspension of a student from all or designated portions of campus, restriction of a student from participation in designated programs and activities, or prohibition of a student from having contact with designated persons, with or without additional terms and conditions.

-Any such consequence may be imposed by the Dean of Students whenever he or she finds that:
+Any such consequence may be imposed by the Dean of Student Affairs whenever he or she finds that:

 It is not a prerequisite to the imposition of any such consequence that the student be charged with or suspected of violating any of the standards of conduct set forth in Section IV of the Code.

-Before imposing any such consequence, the Dean of Students must notify the student that such a consequence is being considered and give the student an opportunity to respond, unless the nature of the perceived risk requires immediate action, and may consult with any other persons whom the Dean of Students deems appropriate under the circumstances.
+Before imposing any such consequence, the Dean of Student Affairs must notify the student that such a consequence is being considered and give the student an opportunity to respond, unless the nature of the perceived risk requires immediate action, and may consult with any other persons whom the Dean of Student Affairs deems appropriate under the circumstances.

-A student who has been subjected to such a consequence may petition the Dean of Students at any time for modification or removal of the consequence.
+A student who has been subjected to such a consequence may petition the Dean of Student Affairs at any time for modification or removal of the consequence.
 Any such petition must include supporting evidence that the reasons for the imposition of the consequence no longer exist and will not recur and that the student meets all normal requirements for readmission.
-Upon receipt of such a petition, the Dean of Students will evaluate the evidence and may consult with the student and/or others he or she deems appropriate.
-The Dean of Students may on that basis deny the petition, grant the petition in whole or in part under specified conditions, or grant the petition in whole or in part without condition.
+Upon receipt of such a petition, the Dean of Student Affairs will evaluate the evidence and may consult with the student and/or others he or she deems appropriate.
+The Dean of Student Affairs may on that basis deny the petition, grant the petition in whole or in part under specified conditions, or grant the petition in whole or in part without condition.

 - Withdrawal from a Class – The withdrawal of a student from a specified class.
-The Dean of Students may grant such withdrawal upon request of the relevant Department Head, and after consultation with both the relevant instructor and relevant student, if the Dean of Students determines that the student has engaged in substantial disruption of the class to the detriment of teaching and learning, has continued to do so after warning, and is unwilling or unlikely to stop doing so voluntarily.
+The Dean of Student Affairs may grant such withdrawal upon request of the relevant Department Head, and after consultation with both the relevant instructor and relevant student, if the Dean of Student Affairs determines that the student has engaged in substantial disruption of the class to the detriment of teaching and learning, has continued to do so after warning, and is unwilling or unlikely to stop doing so voluntarily.